bu-rcs/rcshelpers_py/README.md

 python lbdemo.py
 ```
 Can also explore notebook to explore other possibilities and further analysis.
+More breakdowns on ood jobs, etc. within nodebook